lee-robertson91/odin-recipes/README.md

-# odin-recipes
+Odin Recipes
-This is my first project through the Odin Project.
+This is my first project where I will build something with code.
-I'm pretty good with adding links, images and lists so I think the html element of this project will be straight forward.
+I am confident I know how to use basic HTML.
+I am not confident using git and the command line.